 3. Advanced OS surgical procedures

 University Hospital Dental Clinic

-The University Hospital Dental Clinic is a 13 chair modern, spacious dental facility located in the UAB Hospital.
-Each operatory has fiber optic capability, high-volume suction, an intercom system, and nitrous oxide units.
-Digital radiography has recently been added.
-There are three front-office staff, 4.5 dental assistants and one hygienist assigned to the GDR clinic full-time.
+The University Hospital Dental Clinic is a 13 chair dental facility located in the UAB Hospital.
+Each operatory is appropriately equipped.
+Digital radiography has been added.
+There are three front-office staff, four dental assistants and one hygienist assigned to the GDR clinic full-time.
 Inpatient and outpatient needs are readily served by the clinic's convenient location.
 Convenient parking for patients is available.

 The University of Alabama Hospital is a major teaching and service facility with a capacity of over 900 beds and educates 900+ medical/dental residents.
 This well respected tertiary care hospital serves patients regionally, nationally, and internationally.
 It is particularly well known for clinical care and research relating to cardiac surgery, cancer therapy, organ transplantation, and rheumatology.
 The University Hospital is consistently ranked as one of the best health science center hospitals in the United States.